Coir Logs Erosion Control

 Answer: Similar to other coir erosion control materials, the Coir Logs offered by GEI Works are a 100% natural product designed to biodegrade over a designated period of time.
-Coir erosion control log life spans will naturally vary depending on site conditions.
+Coir logs erosion control life spans will naturally vary depending on site conditions.
 The general lifespan of a coir log can be anywhere from two to five years.

 Coir Log Construction

-GEI Works' coir logs for erosion control are constructed with both mattress coir and bristle coir twine.
+GEI Works' erosion control fiber rolls are constructed with both mattress coir and bristle coir twine.
 Mattress coir holds a lower level of strength and is often densely packed into the inside of coir logs for increased stabilization.
 Bristle coir twine, is designed to tightly contain the inner mattress coir and support the structure of the erosion control logs.

 - Inner Material: Coir Fibers

 - Outer Netting: Coir Twine

 - Length: 10 feet (can be joined together through coir twine)

 These wedges or stakes should be placed along either side of the log to help direct the log along desired paths in the site location.

 It's suggested that local vegetation may be placed within the structure of coir logs.
-Plants are often chosen for placement around logs and even on top of the log itself, as the coir material encourages deep root growth as it biodegrades.
+Plants are often chosen for placement around logs and even on top of the log itself, as the coir erosion control material encourages deep root growth as it biodegrades.
 Vegetation is the easiest way to create a natural erosion control barrier and is often planted to help maintain control after the log has biodegraded.

 Coir is often used as an effective erosion control and bank stabilization material and helps build strength along slopes so that plants may begin to take root.